-Brown sugar can be used in place of mascavo sugar, but if you can find mascavo, I encourage you to try it.
-I still have friends from Brazil bring it to me when they travel to the States because it is so affordable there, but I recently found it at our Asian market here (more often called muscovado).
+*Brown sugar can be used in place of mascavo sugar, but if you can find mascavo, I encourage you to try it.
+I still have friends from Brazil bring it to me when they travel to the States because it is so affordable there.
+I did recently find it at our Asian market here (more often called muscovado).
 It is much less expensive in an international market, and in a larger quantity than what you will find in a health food store.

-You can make mint-infused simple syrup by combining 1 cup water with 1 cup sugar in a saucepan.
+**You can make mint-infused simple syrup by combining 1 cup water with 1 cup sugar in a saucepan.
 Bring to a simmer and cook until the sugar dissolves.
 Remove from the heat, and place several sprigs of fresh mint in the syrup.
-Allow the mint to infuse the syrup as it cools.
-Once cooled (preferably leaving it to infuse most of the day) remove the mint and store the syrup in an air tight container in the fridge for up to a month.
+The mint will infuse the syrup as it cools.
+Once cooled (it’s best when left to infuse for several hours) remove the mint and store the syrup in an air tight container in the fridge for up to 2 weeks.

 Thanks for reading!
 All images and content are the property of Fake Food Free unless otherwise stated.
 Please do not republish full recipes and images without written permission.
 What is okay?
 Feel free to Pin images, share links to my posts or share the photo in a round up post with the title of this recipe and a link back to the post.
 Confused about copyright and food blogs?
 Here is some helpful information on Recipe Attribution.
 If you want to use a photo or full recipe, just ask.
 I’m sure we can work something out.